-1 interview questions are specifically constructed around the key features of a theoretical 2 framework (for example, participants might be specifically asked about their perception of a 3 medicine's necessity and their concerns where research is driven by the Necessity-Concerns 4 Framework as a deductive lens).
-In this case, theoretical constructs are readily apparent in the 5 data.
-In this sense, researchers already know some of what they are looking for when they begin to interact with data.
-26 Such an approach can use multiple theories to drive data 6 7 analysis where, for instance, the Necessities-Concerns Framework might be combined with 8 another theoretical approach to non-adherence.
-Moreover, a deductive analytical approach 9 might identify a theory's shortcomings, nuances and areas for expansion or 'prove' its value.
-10 In contrast to this, an inductive analytical approach seeks to generate new theoretical 11 insights from the data alone.
-Here, theory might inform the project planning and data 12 collection, however, should be 'put to one side' during the analysis.
-Or in the case of a 'grounded theory'27 approach, researchers will have deliberately avoided any engagement 13 14 with theory during project planning to prevent tainting findings with pre-existing 15 conceptions.
-In taking these approaches of avoiding theory during planning or putting to theory to one side at the analysis stage, analysis is grounded in data from which findings 16 'emerge'28 rather than being driven a priori by existing theory about a particular 17 18 phenomenon.
-During inductive analysis when using a thematic approach or another coding-19 based method, researchers gain deep familiarity with data by reading and re-reading, before 20 moving on to assign codes to the data.
-Through a process of constant case comparison, in 21 which each code is compared with the rest of the data (rather than compared to pre-existing 22 theoretical constructs), analytical categories or groupings, called 'themes' are generated.
-23 Once the most pertinent or salient themes have been identified, these are then used to form 24 the basis of a new theoretical idea.
+Framework20 might provide a lens through which the data is deductively organised and explored.
+In such an approach, data would be explored for mentions of the central tenets of this framework - the perceived necessity of using a medicine and patients' concerns about adverse effects.
+To aid this deductive analysis, a particular theory may have also been used in research design where interview questions are specifically constructed around the key features of a theoretical framework (for example, participants might be specifically asked about their perception of a medicine's necessity and their concerns where research is driven by the Necessity-Concerns Framework as a deductive lens).
+In this case, theoretical constructs are readily apparent in the data.
+In this sense, researchers already know some of what they are looking for when they begin to interact with data.24 Such an approach can use multiple theories to drive data analysis where, for instance, the Necessities-Concerns Framework might be combined with another theoretical approach to non-adherence.
+Moreover, a deductive analytical approach might identify a theory's shortcomings, nuances and areas for expansion or 'prove' its value.

+In contrast to this, an inductive analytical approach seeks to generate new theoretical insights from the data alone.
+Here, theory might inform the project planning and data collection, however, should be 'put to one side' during the analysis.
+Or in the case of a 'grounded theory'. approach, researchers will have deliberately avoided any engagement with theory during project planning to prevent tainting findings with pre-existing conceptions.
+In taking these approaches of avoiding theory during planning or putting to theory to one side at the analysis stage, analysis is grounded in data from which findings 'emerge', ather than being driven a priori by existing theory about a particular phenomenon.
+During inductive analysis when using a thematic approach or another coding-based method, researchers gain deep familiarity with data by reading and re-reading, before moving on to assign codes to the data.
+Through a process of constant case comparison, in which each code is compared with the rest of the data (rather than compared to pre-existing theoretical constructs), analytical categories or groupings, called 'themes' are generated.
+Once the most pertinent or salient themes have been identified, these are then used to form the basis of a new theoretical idea.

 In practice, few qualitative researchers, including in our case study project, actually undertake a wholly deductive or wholly inductive analysis of their data.
-The problem with deductive analysis is that focusing solely on the tenets of existing theory leaves little room for nuance.
-Indeed, frustration with deductive analysis' constant reproduction of existing theories underpinned the development of inductive approaches in the 1960s as researchers grew weary of data being 'forced into the straight-jacket of pre-existing concepts'.29 The problem with inductive analysis, though, is that it is extremely challenging to 'bracket off' previous theory, from both reading and general experiences in order to be entirely data-driven.
-Timmermans and Tavory point to an inherent contradiction in the key tenets of pure induction - while researchers should generate new theory without being beholden to pre-existing work, they still require some broad knowledge of existing theory in order to design studies and collect data to generate new theory.29 Moreover, others have highlighted the practical challenges of wholly inductive analysis for novice researchers30 and those bound by standardization required by ethics committees and Institution Review Boards.31
+The problem with deductive analysis is that focussing solely on the tenets of existing theory leaves little room for nuance.
+Indeed, frustration with deductive analysis' constant reproduction of existing theories underpinned the development of inductive approaches in the 1960s as researchers grew weary of data being 'forced into the straight-jacket of pre-existing concepts'.
+27 The problem with inductive analysis, though, is that it is extremely challenging to 'bracket off' previous theory, from both reading and general experiences in order to be entirely data-driven.
+Timmermans and Tavory point to an inherent contradiction in the key tenets of pure induction - while researchers should generate new theory without being beholden to pre-existing work, they still require some broad knowledge of existing theory in order to design studies and collect data to generate new theory.27 Moreover, others have highlighted the practical challenges of wholly inductive analysis for novice researchers28 and those bound by standardization required by ethics committees and Institution Review Boards.29